rumambo/hotel-booking/readme.txt

 === Hotel Booking by Xfor ===
-Tags: room reservation, hotel booking
+Tags: room, reservation, hotel, booking, booking engine
+Contributors: utz0r2
 Requires at least: 5.0
 Tested up to: 5.8
-Stable tag: 0.1.1
+Stable tag: 0.1.2
 Requires PHP: 7.0
 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Hotel Booking - wordpress plugin
+Hotel Booking - helps you to setup hotel booking system quickly, pleasantly and easily.

 == Description ==

 The best free hotel booking plugin on the earth!
 The simplest and fastest.

+Hotel Booking - wordpress plugin for room reservation.
+A powerful rental property booking plugin.

+If you are looking for a reliable reservation system for a Hotel, B&B, Villa, Apartments, Hostel or any similar accommodation, then you have found the right plugin.

 Features: